rozkminiacz/jekyll-now/_posts/2017-11-18-RecyclerView-With-Databinding.md

 ## Why use it?
 Get rid of boilerplate code.
 How many times setText is invoked in your onBindViewHolder?
-For complex resimilartems it can be really annoying.
+For complex recycler items it can be really annoying.
 You have several lines to set texts, images etc.
-With databinding we will try to shorten these stuff.
+Databinding allows us shorten this stuff.

 ## Setup

 Frist, enable databinding in module-level build.gradle:
 ```groovy
 android{